KVSC

 KVSC (88.1 FM) is a non-commercial educational college radio station in St. Cloud, Minnesota.
 Operated by St. Cloud State University (SCSU), KVSC is staffed by a combination of student employees and community volunteers.
 The station broadcasts an eclectic range of music, with an emphasis on modern alternative and indie rock.
 KVSC is well known for its annual 50-hour trivia competition and is a charter member of AMPERS (The Association of Minnesota Public and Educational Radio Stations).

 Coverage

-KVSC broadcasts at 16,500 watts, reaching an estimated 70-mile miles than includes Stearns, Benton, Sherburne, Wright, Meeker, Kandiyohi, Todd, Morrison, Mille Lacs, Kanabec, and Isanti counties.
+KVSC broadcasts at 16,500 watts, reaching an estimated 70-mile radius that includes Stearns, Benton, Sherburne, Wright, Meeker, Kandiyohi, Todd, Morrison, Mille Lacs, Kanabec, and Isanti counties.
 Operating at 88.1 MHz, the station has adopted a secondary tagline, "The Farthest Left on Your FM Dial."
 Its transmitter is located just south of St. Cloud, near the junction of Highway 15 and Interstate 94.
 In addition to its standard analog signal, KVSC simulcasts throughout the Twin Cities metro area via the third HD Radio subchannel of KMOJ 89.9 and streams worldwide through the TuneIn app.